Timgad-Pv/algeria-cities-and-communes-api/README.md

 ## Cities and Communes of Algeria API Documentation

-This API provides information about cities and communes in Algeria.
+This API provides information about wilayas and communes in Algeria.

 General Information: